 It should be a focal point.
 It should create a positive first impression.
 It should warmly welcome visitors into your home.

-Exterior design trends continually evolve, but composite and uPVC doors continue to be the two most popular materials for style-conscious homeowners.
+Exterior design trends continually evolve, but composite doors and uPVC doors continue to be the two most popular materials for style-conscious homeowners.

 But when it comes to composite doors vs UPVC, it can be more than a little confusing!
-So, how exactly are they different?
-And which is the right one for your home?

 What is a composite door made of?